 AI · M&A · Cross-border

-Cross-border is the AI-leveraged subset.
+Cross-border is the AI-compressed subset.

-Cross-border M&A processes are the most AI-leveraged subset of the M&A market because the cross-border dimension multiplies the diligence surface.
+Cross-border M&A processes are the most AI-compressed subset of the M&A market because the cross-border dimension multiplies the diligence surface.
 A US PE platform looking at a DACH target faces FDA, FedRAMP, CMMC, ITAR, and EAR on one side and MDR, GDPR, EU AI Act, and DORA on the other, plus the commercial signal across two distinct procurement contexts.
 AI compresses the diligence and the regulatory cross-mapping.

 How AI-driven diligence breaks the process.